Goldman Sachs will slow consumer loan growth if market falters

-Goldman Sachs will slow loan growth in one of its key new business areas if it sees a marked deterioration in credit quality, potentially jeopardising new Chief Executive David Solomon`s task to boost revenue by $5 billion by 2020.
+Goldman Sachs will limit loan growth in one of its new business areas if it sees a marked deterioration in credit quality, potentially jeopardising new Chief Executive David Solomon`s task of boosting revenue by $5 billion by 2020.

-Stock trading and equity underwriting helped Goldman top profit estimates in the third quarter, the first for Solomon, who aims to reduce the bank`s reliance on trading revenues, which have been crimped by tougher regulations since the 2007-2009 financial crisis.
+Stock trading and equity underwriting helped Goldman top profit estimates in the third quarter which was the first for Solomon who aims to reduce the bank`s reliance on trading revenues after they were crimped by tougher regulations in the wake of the 2007-2009 financial crisis.

 Marcus, launched in 2016, had handed out $4 billion in loans as of June 30, a number dwarfed by JP Morgan`s $400 billion consumer loan book.

 Goldman Sachs said net earnings attributable to common shareholders rose to $2.45 billion, or $6.28 per share, in the third quarter ended Sept.
 30, up from $2.04 billion, or $5.02 per share in the year-earlier period.
 Analysts on average were looking for $5.38 per share, according to I/B/E/S data from Refinitiv.

 Net revenue rose 3.8 percent to $8.65 billion.

 Equities trading revenue drove part of the beat, rising 8 percent to $1.79 billion.
 However, bond trading revenue fell 10 percent to $1.31 billion.

 Scherr will take over from current chief financial officer Marty Chavez as CFO on Nov.
 5 when Chavez becomes co-head of Goldman`s trading business.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)